 If you have sufficient funds to meet the budget and pay various expenses, you should make full use of your surplus.
-Now, what to do with extra that money ?
+Now, what do you do with extra money you have?
 Whether this means giving yourself some extra entertainment money to treat yourself or pay off your debts, this is a good way to maximize the remaining extra money.
 It is a nice little bonus to use the leftover money for debt repayment or for other things like a holiday or a new car.

 There are many ways to make money online, if you need some extra cash to pay off a loan or save money.
 From automating bank accounts to selling photos through the app, making furniture or building things, you can make money without leaving the sofa.
 When I don’t write about reducing debt, earning extra money or living a frugal life, I develop websites and host them for others.